jdschi/gadgetbridge2mqtt/README.md

 ## How to get it working:

 I have tested only on linux.
-It assume that you have docker compose working on your computer, and an MQTT broker already set up and working.
+The guide here assume that you have docker compose working on your computer, and an MQTT broker already set up and working.

 The bare minimum to make it work is to download the python files to some folder, and to copy the supplied `sample_compose.yaml` file